sdonglab/molextract/README.md

       Number of basis functions                185
 --
 ```
-and make the following dictionary
+and convert it to the following Python dictionary
 ```python
 {
     "active_orbs": 10,